 So if you're lying to your wife or significant other about being on here, move along.

 Since we're looking for relationships that have long term potential, it makes sense that anyone new would get to know both of us.
 Now we're not looking for group sex, we're both straight and that's not the goal.
-But it should be possible for someone new to socialize with the both of us in platonic ways, and we'd want to do that early on.
+But it should be possible for someone new to socialize with the both of us in platonic ways.

 Often I am asked about how a polyamorous relationship with me would be more limited than a traditional one, so here are a few ways:

 1. Law does not (currently) allow for legal marriage to more than one person, so I cannot offer that.
 Though it is possible that someone I date may already be married or decide to become married while still dating me, which is all groovy.

 2. Friends and family may have problems with it.
 Not everyone understands or agrees with polyamory.
 Society tends to dismiss the idea that polyamory can work, and modern media usually depicts it failing in horrific ways.

 3. I decided some time ago to not biologically father my own children.
 I do like kids, and don't mind dating people with them.
 I've been told more than a few times how I am a positive male role model.
 But I cannot offer children to someone I date.

 4. Nobody I date will be the only woman in my life.